peterkelly70/beathoven/README.md

     playlists - don't handle spaces in filenames

 Wishlist:
-    mp3 tag information used and embedded images for Songs.
+    queing, let people add music to a que. mp3 tag information used and embedded images for Songs.
     Folder images, like cover.jpg displayed for playlists.
     Youtube thumbnails for now playing and playlists.